Peter Medawar: Personal life

 Medawar never knew the exact meaning of his surname, an Arabic word, he was told, for "to make round"; but which a friend explained to him as "little round fat man".

-Medawar married Jean Shinglewood Taylor on 27 February 1937.
+On 27 February 1937, Medawar married Jean Medawar.
 They met while in graduate class at Oxford, he at Magdalen and Taylor at Somerville College.
 Taylor approached him for the meaning of "heuristic", which she had to ask twice, and he had to finally offer lessons in philosophy.
 Medawar described her as "the most beautiful woman in Oxford"; but Taylor's impression was he looked "mildly diabolical."
 Taylor's family objected to their marriage as Medawar had "no background, and no money."
 Her mother was explicitly afraid of having "black" grandchildren; her aunt disinherited her.
 The couple had two sons, Charles and Alexander, and two daughters, Caroline and Louise.
-Caroline was the mother of the screenwriter and director Alex Garland.
+(Caroline is mother of screenwriter and director Alex Garland.)

 Medawar was interested in a wide range of subjects including opera, philosophy and cricket.
-He was exceptionally tall, 6 ft 5 inches (196 cm), physically robust, with a big voice noted particularly during his lectures.
+He was exceptionally tall, 6 ft 5 inches (196 cm), and physically robust, with a big voice noted particularly during his lectures.
 He was renowned for wit and humour, which he claimed he inherited from his "raucous" mother.
-As he completed his PhD research in 1941, he did not receive the degree as he could not afford the requisite £25, to which he commented:

-I'm an impostor.
-I am a doctor, but not a PhD...
-Morally I'm a PhD, in the sense I could have had one if I'd been able to afford it.
-Anyway it was unfashionable in my day.
-John Young [probably referring to John Zachary Young] was not a PhD either.
-A PhD was regarded then as a newfangled German importation, as bizarre and undesirable as having German bands playing on streetcorners.
+As he completed his PhD research in 1941, he did not receive the degree as he could not afford the requisite £25, to which he commented:I'm an impostor.
+I am a doctor, but not a PhD.
+It was so expensive, I decided not to take one.
+Morally I'm a PhD, in the sense I could have had one...
+Anyway, it was unfashionable in my day.
+John Young was not a PhD either.
+A PhD was regarded then as a newfangled German importation, as bizarre and undesirable as having German bands playing on streetcorners...

 He was regarded as the philosopher Karl Popper's best-known disciple in science.